Artificial Intelligence

 What’s possible with AI vs what’s feasible?

-95% of AI projects fail.
 Even if the chatbot experience would be a small bit of your product, make sure you can effectively prioritize tasks relating to building and maintaining it.

-Skim Technologies suggests using a potential vs. feasibility Matrix as a way to cut through internal noise.
+Skim Technologies suggests using a potential vs. feasibility matrix as a way to cut through internal noise.
 By involving all departments and evaluating AI ideas on business impact and execution readiness, organizations can make smarter decisions.

 The matrix outlines four paths (Invest, Improve, Scale back, or Divest) each guiding how much time, money, and effort a project deserves.
 Beyond choosing new initiatives, the framework is also valuable for reassessing existing AI projects that aren’t delivering expected results and adjusting course before scaling to production.